ojack/hydra-standalone/README.md

 ### Standalone version of hydra built using electron

 The goal of this repo is to create a standalone version of Hydra that is easier to modify and extend, and define a method for creating and sharing extensions related to live coding with hydra.
+For further documentation of hydra, please see: https://hydra-editor.glitch.me/

 ### To install:
 - 1. clone this repo